Bothyna/Newp/README.md

 Nagios, you can keep records of events, outages, and failures.
 You can also keep an eye on trends with the help of Nagios’ graphs and reports.
-This way, you can forecast outages and errors and detect security threats.10.
-Raygun
+This way, you can forecast outages and errors and detect security threats.
+10. Raygun
 Raygun is a world-class error monitoring and crashes reporting platform.
 Application performance monitoring (APM) is its most recent product.
 Raygun’s DevOps tool